serokell/nixcon2020-talk/talk.md

     (use '--show-trace' to show detailed location information)

 ::: notes
-This fails because neither `hello.nix` or `hello.c` are added to git index, and thus Nix just filters them out before evaluation.
+This fails because neither `hello.nix` nor `hello.c` are added to git index, and thus Nix just filters them out before evaluation.
+This is done to make sure none of `gitignore`d files (which are usually build artifacts from language-specific build systems) end up in nix store.
 Let's add everything to the index and try again.
 :::